House of Mystery (1961 film)

-House of Mystery is a 1961 British supernatural mystery film.
-It was based on a play director Vernon Sewell had filmed three times before.
-It was known in Germany as Das Landhaus des Dr. Lemming ("The Country House of Dr. Lemming"), and because of its compact running time, aired in the U.S. as an episode of the TV series "Kraft Mystery Theatre".
+House of Mystery (also known as Das Landhaus des Dr. Lemming) is a 1961 British supernatural mystery film direcred by Vernon Sewell and starring Jane Hylton, Peter Dyneley and Nanette Newman.
+It was based on the play The Medium which Sewell had filmed three times before.
+It aired in the U.S. as an episode of the TV series Kraft Mystery Theatre.

 Plot

 A pair of newlyweds visit an old cottage for sale in the country, and hear the housekeeper's account of its macabre history.
 The previous owners had been disturbed by paranormal activity, and on calling in a medium, the ghost was identified as an eccentric and vengeful scientist, once resident in the cottage.
 The scientist was obsessed with electricity, and when his unfaithful wife and her lover attempted to murder him, he responded by electrifying the living room floor and fixtures, and challenging the couple to escape.